TrinityChristiana/nss-manipulating-dom-ux-ux-challenge/README.md

 This assignment uses JavaScript to manipulate html elements by adding classes with querySelector().

 The challange instruction was to find a blog online and try to make my webpage look like that blog.

+This is the blog I tried to copy: https://blog.hubspot.com/marketing/beginner-blogger-mistakes;